 You can use any kind of scale, including kitchen scales, as long as it gives accurate weight measurements to the nearest ounce.
 You can also use any kind of standard inkjet or laser desktop printer.
-If you use a desktop printer, you can use regular printer paper and simply tape it to the box... but you might want to get some half-sheet label sticker paper.
+If you use a desktop printer, you can use regular printer paper and simply tape it to the box, or you can get some half-sheet label sticker paper.
 Note that we don't currently support Avery or other label templates, unless it's just 2 stickers that are exactly half-sheet size (8.5x5.5" each).

 However, if you're looking to get more professional with your shipping when it comes to scales and printers, there's some great equipment that really doesn't cost very much.
 We've tried everything, so we're happy to make the recommendations below:

-This is the cheapest, most versatile shipping scale we've come across.
-It has a capacity of up to 50lbs.
-It's also portable and can run on batteries so it's more portable.
+This is the cheapest, most versatile postal scale we've come across.
+It has a capacity of up to 50lb, and can also run on batteries so it's more portable.

 Got any questions?
-Chat with us and we're happy to help!
+Use the chat on the bottom right and we're happy to help 💬